What is a Mortgage Loan Officer?

-Learn what a mortgage loan officer is, how they work and how to choose the best person to advise you on your home loan choices.
+Keep reading to learn more about what a mortgage loan originator does and how to choose the best person to advise you on your homebuying journey.

-A loan officer is responsible for advising, assisting and generating the paperwork needed to complete a loan application.
-A mortgage loan officer is employed by a mortgage lender, and specializes in residential home loans.
-They need to be well-versed in how each mortgage loan product works, and what it takes to get approved.
+A mortgage loan officer is responsible for advising clients and helping them gather the necessary paperwork to complete a mortgage application.
+A mortgage lender employs a mortgage loan officer, who typically specializes in residential mortgages.
+They must be well-versed in each mortgage product their financial institution offers and what it takes for their clients to get approved.

 What does a loan officer do?